 The Cooperative Schools Network is proud to represent its members at a national level, providing a vehicle for cooperative voices, working together to offer the best in services, and supporting schools and Trusts in developing best practices.

-2020 brought many challenges, but it also reawakened community power and cooperation; we want to make sure the cooperative education movement is strengthened in 2021 by building connections, capacity and commitment across our brilliant member network.
+The pandemic brought many challenges and tragedy, but it also reawakened community power and cooperation; we want to make sure the cooperative education movement is strengthened this decade by building connections, capacity and commitment across our brilliant member network.

 All schools that are cooperative (part of a Cooperative Foundation Trust or Cooperative Multi-Academy Trust) are welcome to become members of the Cooperative Schools Network, for a small annual subscription.
 This is used to keep the network running on a not-for-profit basis, elevate cooperative voice, and provide services and support to Trusts and schools.
 We have a written agreement to ensure that any subscription surplus goes into reserve for future use by and for our members.
 Many in the CSNET team work for nothing more than the satisfaction of supporting our values in practice.
 It’s what cooperatives do.